schierlm/oberon-risc-emu-enhanced/README.md

 To install the needed packages on Debian, Ubuntu and derived distributions, use this command:

-    sudo apt-get install build-essential libsdl2-dev
+    sudo apt-get install build-essential libsdl2-dev libsdl2-net-dev

 See your distribution's documentation if you're using something else.

 After that, build the emulator using the command `make`.
+Build the WizNet emulation using the command `make risc-net`.

 ### macOS